 In English, it is common for "A.D." to precede the year, so that the translation of "A.D.
-2014" would read "in the year of our lord 2014."
+2022" would read "in the year of our lord 2022."
 In recent years, an alternative form of B.C./A.D. has gained traction.
-Many publications use "C.E.," or "common era," and "B.C.E.," or "before common era."
+Many publications use "C.E.," or "common era," and "B.C.E.," or "before common era" in order to make non-Christians more comfortable using the system.
 Before we talk about how and why the system was invented, let's get some historical context.

 Anno Diocletiani to Anno Domini

-Dionysius devised his system to replace the Diocletian system, named after the 51st emperor of Rome, who ruled from A.D.
+Dionysius devised his system to replace the Diocletian system, named after Diocletian who was Roman Emperor from A.D.
 284 to A.D.
-305. The first year in Dionysius' Easter table, "Anno Domini 532," followed the year "Anno Diocletiani 247.”
-Dionysius made the change specifically to do away with the memory of this emperor who had been a ruthless persecutor of Christians.
+305. This system used the number of years since Diocletian became the emperor of Rome.
+The first year in Dionysius' Easter table, "Anno Domini 532," followed the year "Anno Diocletiani 247," according to Johns Hopkins University's Project Muse.

-According to Charles Seife in his book "Zero: The Biography of a Dangerous Idea": “To Bede, also ignorant of the number zero, the year that came before 1 A.D. [sic] was 1 B.C.
+There was no "year zero" in Bede's updated system, as the concept of the number zero had not appeared in Western Europe.
+"To Bede, also ignorant of the number zero, the year that came before 1 A.D. was 1 B.C.
 There was no year zero.
-After all, to Bede, zero didn't exist.”
+After all, to Bede, zero didn't exist," wrote Charles Seife in his book "Zero: The Biography of a Dangerous Idea" (Penguin Books, 2000).

 By the 15th century, all of Western Europe had adopted the B.C./A.D. system.
-The system's inclusion was implicit in the 16th-century introduction of the Gregorian calendar, and it later would become an international standard in 1988 when the International Organization for Standardization released ISO 8601, which describes an internationally accepted way to represent dates and times.
+The system's inclusion was implicit in the 16th-century introduction of the Gregorian calendar and it later would become an international standard in 1988 when the International Organization for Standardization released ISO 8601, which describes an internationally accepted way to represent dates and times.